The Great Artist’s Life and Times

 Now time to lay a rose on the great artist’s tomb.
 Although he died in France, Goya’s remains were returned to Spain later and it was decided to place them here.
 Only then did they discover part of his body was missing!

-This a 5 hour tour and included all admissions
+This a 5 hour tour and includes all admissions

 Family & group prices upon request.